- Incentive stock options: How ISOs work and tax treatment

 What are incentive stock options?

-For employees, ISOs offer the opportunity to purchase shares at a set price, allowing them to take advantage of the stock’s appreciation over time.
-This gives an employee the ability to share in the success of a growing company.
-Unlike other types of options, ISOs also offer significant tax advantages to employees if certain conditions are met.
+For employees, ISOs offer the opportunity to buy shares at a set price and benefit as the stock appreciates.
+Unlike other option types, ISOs also offer significant tax advantages when certain holding conditions are met.

 For companies, ISOs are a cost-effective way to attract, motivate, and retain talent with competitive compensation packages outside of base pay and bonuses.
-ISOs are also structured with vesting schedules, which creates a long-term incentive for employees to stay with the company and fully realize the value of their equity compensation.
+ISOs are also structured with vesting schedules, which creates a long-term incentive for employees to stay and realize the full value of their grants.

 Important terms to know: